 ESERO uses and disseminates existing ESA/ESERO space-related STEM classroom resources, and if appropriate, develops specific new resources tailored to the national curricula.
 Real space data and the application of real-life scientific methodology, accompanied by the role model support of real space experts such as scientists and even astronauts, are used as much as possible.

 The ESERO project also help stimulate young people’s awareness of Europe’s space programme and of its importance for modern society and economy.

 The most effective form of space-based education must be the one that supports the specific educational needs of the various Member States, all having different educational systems, different school curricula and, last but not least, different languages.
 To that end, the ESEROs are distributed across Member States, and staffed by local experts who work in strong synergy and partnership with their national education authorities and networks.

-ESERO Austria: based in the ARS Electronica Centre in Linz, a very modern science centre focusing on arts an science, it is co-funded by ESA and FFG.
+ESERO Austria: based in the ARS Electronica Centre in Linz, a very modern science centre focusing on arts an science, it is co-funded by FFG and ARS Electronica Centre.

 ESERO Czech Republic: based in the city of Prague, it is operated by SCIENCE IN and co-funded, at national level, by Charles University in Prague, Czech Technical University in Prague, Palacky University in Olomouc, Astronomical Institute of the Academy of Sciences of the Czech Republic, Tereza Association and IQ Landia Science Centre.